Here's a recipe for deliciously soft and extra tender brioche cinnamon rolls.

 - Add in the cubed butter, a few pieces at a time.
 Incorporate each cube before the next addition.

 - Turn the mixer on medium and keep it mixing until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.
-For the best gluten development and brioche crumb, keep the dough mixing for at least 15 minutes.
+Mix the dough for the best gluten development and brioche crumb for at least 15 minutes.
 Proper gluten development will allow you to stretch the dough so thin you can almost see through it.
-This is called the 'window pane' effect.
+This is called the 'window pane' test.

-- Pull the dough out of the bowl onto a bench and form it into a ball.
-Place the dough ball into a clean bowl and cover it with a lid or plate, or a damp tea towel and let it proof at room temperature for 1.5- 2 hours until doubled in size.
-The rising time will happen fastest with instant yeast and a little slower with active dried yeast.
+- Pull the dough from the bowl onto a bench and form it into a ball.
+Place the dough ball into a clean bowl and cover it.
+Let it proof at room temperature for 1- 2 hours until doubled in size.
+The rising time will depend on room temperature.

-- Deflate the dough gently, and reshape it into a rough ball again.
-Cover it lid or plate, or a damp tea towel and place it in the fridge overnight.
-This step can be shortened, but a long cold proof of 8-12 hours gives the best flavor.
+- Deflate the dough gently and reshape it into a ball again.
+Cover it with an airtight lid or plastic wrap and place it in the fridge overnight.
+This step can be shortened, but 8-12 hours long cold proof gives the best flavor.

-- Pull the proofed dough from the bowl and tip it onto a floured bench.
-Roll the dough out into a 12x18 inch (30x45cm) rectangle.
+- Pull the cold dough from the bowl and tip it onto a floured bench.
+Roll the dough out into a 12×18-inch (30×45-cm) rectangle.

 Can I make this recipe and not bake 2 days before and refrigerate and bake Christmas morning.